-Either way, it means, more or less, “using algorithms to make pretty things.”
-If you’ve seen a CGI film in the last 20 years, you’ve seen this.
+Either way, it means, more or less, “using algorithms to make pretty things instead of your hands” which I like to think about as designing artists as an artform.
+If you’ve seen a CGI film in the last 20 years, you’ve seen techniques that approach this.
 Flocking, L-systems, agents, evolutionary systems, a-life, pattern formation and so on.
 My interest here reflects my High Art, pontifical sensibility.
 But video games are totes sick too.

 Examples of praxis

-- Bridges >The goal of the Bridges Organization is to foster research, practice, and new >interest in mathematical connections to art, music, architecture, education >and culture.
+The goal of the Bridges Organization is to foster research, practice, and new interest in mathematical connections to art, music, architecture, education and culture.

-- runme is also an echo from another time: “…a software art repository, launched in January 2003.
-It is an open, moderated database to which people are welcome to submit projects they consider to be interesting examples of software art.”
+…a software art repository, launched in January 2003.
+It is an open, moderated database to which people are welcome to submit projects >they consider to be interesting examples of software art.